 oTB-Agents use similar mechanisms for adaptation and decision making.
-However, unlike oTB-Agents, the Agents of the model of Biswas, Debnath and Sen consider all of their previous observations equally before delegating a task. oTB-Agents using the trust function of section 4 place extra weight on recent experiences, although they are influenced by all experiences between the two Agents.
+However, unlike oTB-Agents, the Agents of the model of Biswas, Debnath and Sen consider all of their previous observations equally before delegating a task. oTB-Agents, using the trust function described in section 3, place extra weight on recent experiences, although they are influenced by all experiences between the two Agents.